News about Discovery+ launching in Canada, "What Happened, Brittany Murphy", "Shetland", and more.

 PVOD, also known by names like "premium rental" or "Home Premiere", is a relatively new model for the home entertainment industry that allows consumers to watch new-release movies from home at the same time as, or very shortly after, they're released in theatres.
 Because it's only possible to charge per household, not per viewer (i.e., per seat as with a regular theatre), these rental prices are set quite high to start, comparable to two adult movie tickets.
 However, in most cases, they've come down to "regular" VOD prices within a few months.

 I'm seeing ads promoting this movie on HBO Max.
 Can't I watch it there, or on Crave in Canada?

-In the U.S., Those Who Wish Me Dead is part of Warner Bros.'
+In the U.S., Those Who Wish Me Dead was part of Warner Bros.'
 "Same Day Premieres" distribution model for late 2020 and 2021 releases which began with Wonder Woman 1984, in which WB theatrical films will have a day-and-date release on co-owned streaming service HBO Max, and will be available for streaming for no extra charge to subscribers on that service for 31 days after release.

-However, this streaming release is exclusive to the United States, at the decision of WarnerMedia.
-It does not apply in Canada, or in most of the rest of the world for that matter, where HBO Max is not available.
+However, this initial streaming release was exclusive to the United States, at the decision of WarnerMedia.
+It did not apply in Canada, or in most of the rest of the world for that matter, where HBO Max is not available.
 Even in other countries where HBO Max will be available in the coming months, such as Latin America and parts of Europe, there has been no indication yet that TWWMD or other Warner Bros. films will be avaialble immediately in those markets.
 We've discussed this further in other recent posts, like our post about Wonder Woman 1984.

 The HBO Max original movies that have been released simultaneously on Crave (and HBO Latin America and the like), like Locked Down, are there because because Warner Bros. chose not to release these movies in theatres at all, at least in the Americas.